 2. Sharing the gospel should be more than an occupation.
 We learned in Sunday School before we could walk that we need to “preach the gospel to all of creation” (Mark 16:15) and I absolutely believe that this is true.
 However, missionary kids are at risk for seeing Christianity as an occupation.
-When you refer to them as “little missionaries” or ask, “Are you going to be a missionary when you grow up, too?” it is kind of like calling the lawyer’s kids, “little lawyers” and asking, “Are you going to be a lawyer when you grow up?”.
-Sharing the gospel can be done on the mission field or as a bus driver in California or any other occupation anywhere else.
+When you refer to them as “little missionaries” or ask, “Are you going to be a missionary when you grow up, too?” it is kind of like calling the lawyer’s kids, “little lawyers” and asking, “Are you going to be a lawyer when you grow up?”
+Sharing the gospel can be done in the jungles of South America or as a bus driver in California or any other occupation anywhere else.

 God may call some missionary kids to live as missionaries overseas when they grow up, but He may also call them to a different occupation and neither option should affect their validity or confidence in sharing the gospel.